 4. Maintain Your Routine

 Maintaining a strong immune system is a marathon, not a sprint.
-Though there are supplements and other things you can do for a momentary boost when you’re feeling sick, what will help you the most is having built up your immunity over time before getting sick.
+Though there are supplements and other things you can do for a momentary boost when you’re feeling sick, what will help you the most is having built up your immunity over time before being exposed to illness.

 While things like diet, supplements, and hand-washing may seem intuitive as aids for immunity, what is often forgotten is the everyday behaviors you partake in and how they help and hurt your immune system.